xlurio/robinwould/README.md

 # robin-would
-Python package for fastening the development of Scrapy spiders.
+Python framework for fast development of scraping tools.

 **Work in progress**